spiralizing/spiralizing.github.io/DSEntries/CenterOfEffect.md

 ```
 To know in what key the two sets of notes are, we need to compute the distances from the center of effect to each of the different keys in the Spiral Representation.

-We can do this by calling the function `get_distance_to_keys(center_of_effect)`, the function takes as argument the vector (x,y,z) for the center of effect and returns a Matrix{Any} with the keys ordered by their respective distances.
+We can do this by calling the function `get_distance_to_keys()`, the function takes as argument the vector (x,y,z) for the center of effect and returns a Matrix{Any} with the keys ordered by their respective distances.

 So we know what we expect if we call this function for the center of effect of our variable `c_major`: